microsoft/openscraping-lib-csharp/README.md

 RemoveExtraWhitespaceTransformation      | Replaces consecutive spaces with a single space.
 For the string "hello&nbsp;&nbsp;&nbsp;&nbsp;world" it would return "hello world". | [Here](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping.Tests/TestData/stackexchange.com.json)
 SplitTransformation                      | Splits the string into an array based on a separator. | [Here](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping.Tests/TestData/support.office.com.json)
 TotalTextLengthAboveListTransformation   | Tries to determine the length of the text which is above an unordered or ordered HTML list. | [Here](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping.Tests/TestData/answers.microsoft.com.json)
-TrimTransformation                       | Runs  [String.Trim()](https://msdn.microsoft.com/en-us/library/system.string.trim(v=vs.110).aspx) on the extracted text before it gets written to the JSON output. |
+TrimTransformation                       | Runs  [String.Trim()](https://msdn.microsoft.com/en-us/library/system.string.trim(v=vs.110).aspx) on the extracted text before it gets written to the JSON output. | [Here](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping.Tests/TestData/article_with_comments_div.json)
+RegexTransformation                       | Matches text with regular expressions | [Here](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping.Tests/TestData/regex_rules.json)
+ParseDateTransformation                       | Converts text to date | [Here](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping.Tests/TestData/parse_date_rules.json)

+### Writing custom transformations

+You can implement custom transformations in your own code.
+The library will pick them up through reflection.
+There are two types of transformations, ones that act on incoming HTML (first transformation in the chain), and ones that act on the output of previous transformations.
+The first kind implement ITransformationFromHtml and the second one implement ITransformationFromObject.
+You can actually have one transformation implement both interfaces, such as the [ParseDateTransformation](https://github.com/Microsoft/openscraping-lib-csharp/blob/master/OpenScraping/Transformations/ParseDateTransformation.cs).

 ## Feature: Remove unwanted HTML tags and XPath nodes before extracting content